 Students (both degree and non-degree) may not repeat any course in which they have already obtained credit (a mark of 50% or higher/P/CR) with two exceptions:

-ii) Students may repeat up to 1.0 FCE in which they have already obtained credit for reasons other than to meet a minimum mark for entry to a limited-enrolment program or for course prerequisite purposes.
+ii) Students may repeat up to 1.0 credit in courses which they have already obtained credit, for reasons other than to meet a minimum mark for entry to a limited enrolment program or for course prerequisite purposes.
 The repeated course will be designated Extra.
 Students may not use this one-time-only allowance to subsequently repeat a passed course again after having repeated the same course for reasons noted in i) above, i.e., they may repeat a specific passed course only once.

 Students may not receive degree credit for a course that lists as an exclusion a course they are currently taking or a course they have already passed.
 If they enrol in such a course, they may be removed at any time during the enrolment period at the discretion of the department.
 If allowed to remain enrolled in an excluded course, the second course taken will be designated Extra.